October 3, 2019

 Traveling and getting around town can be a challenge for some seniors, especially if you don’t have a car or are unable to drive for any reason.
 Family and friends aren’t always available to take you where you need to go, and public transportation can be confusing or inaccessible for seniors with mobility issues.

 Although the National Volunteer Transportation Center does not offer transportation itself, it is a resource for over 800 volunteer driver programs nationwide.
 The operators of these programs tend to provide a higher level of assistance than Uber or Lyft, including waiting for appointments and escorting riders to the door.
-According to the listings for Rochester, NY, there are 3 local organizations that provide volunteer drivers for those who need it: Catholic Family Center, Lifespan of Greater Rochester and Medical Motor Service of Rochester and Monroe County.
-Episcopal SeniorLife Communities partners with Lifespan on their “Give a Lift” program, and volunteers drivers are available to transport Neighborhood Program members to and from all programs, as well as to medical appointments, the grocery store, errands and more.”
+According to the listings for Rochester, NY, there are 3 local organizations that provide volunteer drivers for those who need them: Catholic Family Center, Lifespan of Greater Rochester, and Medical Motor Service of Rochester and Monroe County.
+Episcopal SeniorLife Communities partners with Lifespan on their “Give a Lift” program, and volunteer drivers are available to transport Neighborhood Program members to and from all programs, as well as to medical appointments, the grocery store, errands, and more.”

-It would be remiss to not mention that, of course, safety is a priority when using ride sharing services.
-Remember to check the make and model of the car that is picking you up, license plate and name of the driver.
-And share your whereabouts with a trusted friend or family member so someone knows where you will be.
+It would be remiss to not mention that, of course, safety is a priority when using ride-sharing services.
+Remember to check the make and model of the car that is picking you up, the license plate, and the name of the driver.
+And share your whereabouts with a trusted friend or family member, so someone knows where you will be.